Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 {% include figure image_path="/assets/images/posts/service_objects/anton_use.png" alt="A slide from Anton's talk depicting at least 5 ways to use service objects" caption="The problematic variety of ways" %}

-I've rearranged the list and split them in three groups.
-I'll explain why afterwards
+Let's make sure we're on the same page before going on.

+When we're talking about `params`, we're usually talking about ordinary data that we pass to the object.
+It's basically just arguments we would normally pass to a method, if we had one.

+Dependencies are a bit more tricky.
+Usually, our service objects can't perform a task on their own.
+They need to know how to retrieve data from the database, how to send an e-mail, how to run some related logic.
+It's impractical to implement all of this ourselves, so we _delegate_ it to some external objects, services and modules. _Those_ are the dependencies.
+They're the owners of the knowledge.

+Options are a bit like dependencies, but simple.
+It's some run-time configuration.
+Rule of thumb: if you've put some magic numbers or strings in a constant, it's likely one of _those_ options.

+Now that we're clear about shared terminology, let's speak about the list.
+I've rearranged it and split the items in three groups.
+The list is heavily opinionated, so there's an explanation after the list.

 **The most helpful** are the ones which give you the most power.
 They might also be the most pragmatic ones.

 * Service.new(options).call(params)
-* Service.new(dependencies).call(params)
+* Service.new(dependencies).call(params), which is almost the same as
-* Service.new.call(params) _only if_ it's a shorthand for the first two options
+* Service.new.call(params) _only if_ it's a shorthand for the first two options with reasonable defaults
 * Service.call(params) when it's an instance created via the first three options. i.e. `Service = OtherService.new(...)`

 **Moderately helpful** won't bring you a lot of benefit, but they're still decent if you use them well

 * Service.call(params) when you just don't need to instantiate anything.
 You won't get the benefit of configuration, dependency injection or anything, but it's still a decent piece of logic
 * Service.new.call(params).
 It's not really helpful if you cant't configure it at all, but oh well.
-A future-proof design may be helpful though
+A future-proof design may be helpful though.

 **Not really helpful** are redundant or just poorly designed.
 You should probably reconsider when you meet one